- Job title

 My passion for animation production lies in stop-motion, a form of animation that I have practiced since completing my own degree.
-I also run the history and theory elements of the course and am currently undertaking a PhD, examining the relationship between the mechanisms of visual perception (in the human brain) and animation spectatorship and production.
+I also run the history and theory elements of the course and my research interests include examining the relationship between the mechanisms of visual perception (in the human brain) and animation spectatorship and production.

 I graduated from the Surrey Institute of Art and Design (now called the University for the Creative Arts) in 1999 with a first class BA(Hons) in Animation.
 Following this I stayed on at the college working as a research assistant in the newly formed Animation Research Centre.
 In 2000 I moved to Manchester to work as a stop-motion animator on children’s television show Bob the Builder.
 This was an amazing and invaluable experience.
 It provided me with an insight into the television animation industry and allowed me to perfect my stop-motion skills whilst working on an award winning show.
 Following this I returned to Surrey and took up a position at my former college teaching stop-motion animation and puppet-making to the students on the animation course.
 During my six years teaching at Farnham I taught on almost every area of the course (and on one or two other courses) eventually specialising in the history and theory of animation.
 In 2007 I moved to Cornwall and took up a position as senior lecturer in on the newly formed BA(Hons) Animation & Visual Effects course, which is now a well-established degree whose graduates are finding success in all areas of the animation and VFX industries.